310mc/https-310mc.github.io-tl/source/_posts/anniversary/9th.md

 {% bubble Kanna frown %}
 I feel the same way.
 How very, very bothersome, truly… I’m relieved to know there’s someone else who thought similarly.
 {% endbubble %}

+{% img /img/es/anniversary/9th/chiakilogin.jpg %}

+{% bubble Chiaki curious %}
+Amagi-senpai, I'm struggling with how to go about the last part of the song… May I ask you for some pointers on how to do dynamic moves?
+{% endbubble %}

+{% bubble Rinne %}
+Why're you asking me… Meh, sure, why not.
+It's tricky to explain with words, so I'll show ya how it's done later~♪
+{% endbubble %}

 ## LIMIT BREAK DREAMERS Ryuseitai Mini Talk